“The way of the miracle-worker is to see all human behavior as one of two things: either love, or a call for love.”

 Great leaders, great marketers, and great sales agents are privy to this deeper conversation; it's what makes them great!
 These people are able hear, and then respond to, the emotion underneath the words; a skill that's also linked to happiness and prosperity.

-In practice, I find it helps to recognize that every communication can either (1) create a feeling of connection, or 2) create a feeling of disconnection.
+In practice, I find it helps to recognize that every communication can either (1) create a feeling of connection/love, or 2) create a feeling of disconnection/potentially harm.
 The feeling of connection builds a relationship.
-The feeling of disconnection creates anxiety.
+The feeling of disconnection can anxiety.

 The way you respond to the EMOTION underneath the words determines whether your connection or anxiety grows; and if you continually create the feeling of disconnection, the person will not want to communicate with you anymore.